kamikazeSlayers/architectural-katas-2022/architectural-views/operational-reports.md

 #### API Endpoint

-The platform management service exposes endpoints to retrieve operational reports from the database such as: <br />
+The platform management service exposes endpoints to retrieve operational reports from the database such as:
 - Number of candidates registered for an offering
 - Number of completed career roadmaps
 - Number of offerings provided by an NPO